 Emotional maturity is undoubtedly one of the pillars of a healthy relationship, be it romantic or otherwise.
 The ability to process and handle emotions and take responsibility for them under any circumstance can largely determine a relationshop’s quality.

 An emotionally immature person may not be ready to have a proper conversation in times of conflict, leading to communication issues, exhaustion, frustration, and loneliness in the relationship.
 The lack of expression and inability to trust and reassure their partner may slowly deteriorate the relationship over time.

 If you want to know whether you are dealing with an emotionally immature person, check out the next section for signs to look out for.

 10 Signs Of An Emotionally Immature Person

 - They Avoid Tough Situations – An emotionally immature person tends to avoid a challenging situation.
-They are not emotionally capable of thinking critically, laying out their points, or open-mindedness to listen to what others have to say.
+They are not emotionally capable of thinking critically, laying out their points, or possessing the open-mindedness to listen to what others have to say.
 They either do not acknowledge the situation or remove themselves from the discussion.
 The issues remain unresolved and lead to a rift in the relationship.

 An emotionally immature person thinks that they are the most important person, which prevents them from understanding that both parties have equal importance in a relationship.

-- They Act On Impulse – Impulsive behavior such as outbursts of anger, uttering hurtful things, or leaving abruptly whenever the situation gets uncomfortable is a classic trait of emotional immaturity.
+- They Act On Impulse – Impulsive and reckless behavior such as outbursts of anger, uttering hurtful things, or leaving abruptly whenever the situation gets uncomfortable is a classic trait of emotional immaturity.
 They do not know how to talk logically without getting emotional.

 - They Have Commitment Phobia – Be it a romantic relationship or career, an emotionally immature person has difficulty committing to anything.
 They are always in doubt and fear of the unknown.
 They often disguise this under the pretense of living a happy life to avoid making an effort to build a strong relationship or future.